Can I Keep a Fire Door Open?

 Besides, it will be more costly if you lose extra money due to your insurers not paying out after an incorrectly held open door was in operation.
 It will also be a costly experience if you end up having a fine due to incorrect fire door operations!

 The operation of fire doors is essential.
-Taking the risk of keeping a fire door open without the use of a recommended device isn’t worth the dangers.
+Taking the risk of keeping them open without the use of a recommended device isn’t worth the dangers.
 It is also not worth the risk of failing the law or not being covered by your insurance providers.
+To understand more about the technical aspects, please visit DHF and GAI.

 So if you are a person of responsibility within your operation, have all bases covered including providing fire escape ladders.
 Ultimately, when it comes to safety make sure you follow the guidelines – especially when it comes to the operation of fire doors and when they can be held open.